Axway/flowmanager/kubernetes/helm/README.md

 **Caution for redis and mongodb you need to accept the usage of external docker images not under Axway responsability.**

+Flow Manager can be deployed with Helm charts in two ways: using flowmanager_helper.sh or manually.

 ## Deploy using flowmanager_helper.sh

 1. Customize [mongodb.yaml](/kubernetes/base/mongodb.yaml) and [redis.yaml](/kubernetes/base/redis.yaml) according to your needs.
 The user and password are mandatory to be changed.